robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbdirectory/write/setterminalsof.md

 4. Delete the project's current set of terminals from storage.

     ```
-    // Delete the stored terminals for the project.
+    // Set the stored terminals for the project.
     _terminalsOf[_projectId] = _terminals;
     ```